ing-bank/lion/.changeset/unlucky-owls-search.md

 '@lion/ui': patch
 ---

-fix: autocomplete feature for the lion-combobox component.
+fix: [combobox] autocomplete feature for the lion-combobox component.
 It used to autoselect a wrong item